RickBr0wn/natours/README.md

 # Natours

-This is a mock website for a company that sells tours.
+This is a mock website for an imaginary company that sells guided tours.
 I completed it as part of the [Advanced CSS & SASS](https://www.udemy.com/advanced-css-and-sass/) course by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/)

 ## Getting Started